BonsaiDen/JavaScript-Garden/doc/en/function/arguments.md

 ### Performance myths and truths

-The `arguments` object is always created the only two exceptions being the cases where it is declared as a name inside of a function or one of its formal parameters.
+The `arguments` object is always created with the only two exceptions being the cases where it is declared as a name inside of a function or one of its formal parameters.
 It does not matter whether it is used or not.

-Both getters and setters are **always** created; thus, using it has nearly no performance impact at all, especially not in real world code where there is more than an access to the arguments object properties.
+Both *getters* and *setters* are **always** created; thus, using it has nearly no performance impact at all, especially not in real world code where there is more than a simple access to the `arguments` object's properties.

-> **ES5 Note:** These getters and setters are not created in strict mode.
+> **ES5 Note:** These *getters* and *setters* are not created in strict mode.

 However, there is one case which will drastically reduce the performance in modern JavaScript engines.
 That case is the use of `arguments.callee`.